 Do you know when was color photography invented?
 To talk about color photography in an era of countless filters, photo apps and high-quality cameras on pretty much every mobile phone nowadays perhaps seems like an obsolete thing to do, but what if we told you that the true evolution of the medium in this field came only a few decades ago?
 In the 200-years-old history of photo-making this might come as a surprise, although it should be mentioned that the experiments started as far as the 1840s and continued through both 19th and 20th century; this also explains why most of the pictures we know from the past are black and white, or in some cases sepia.
 Even today, contemporary photographers are finding ways to experiment with color photography, expanding their vision and methods within the digital realm, just like their predecessors did with film and analogue cameras.
-The road to this point, however, was paved with many primarily scientific discoveries, led by a number of figures we have to thank for the vibrant, vivid image-making we know and love today.
+The road to this point of evolution of color photography, however, was paved with many primarily scientific discoveries, led by a number of figures we have to thank for the vibrant, vivid image-making we know and love today.
+The photographer Paul Outerbridge stated that:

 In the 1830s, the world got the very first photograph ever taken - the famous view from the window at Le Gras, taken by the great Nicéphone Niépce.
 It was a remarkable event in arts because there was finally a way to capture reality exactly as it is.
 However, this was a grainy and colorless picture, still quite unable to capture all the splendor of the scenery; because of technological limits, it took Niépce several days of exposure to make it, so we can only imagine all the colors he would have caught.
 Still, the camera of the moment successfully captured light, and those who came after Niépce realized that light is exactly what they need to examine further, in order to harness all the colors associated with it.